Woman convicted of murder after driving over her fiance in a "game of chicken" and dragging him 500 feet, U.K. police say

 Wood denied the accusation and said that her fiance's death had been a "tragic accident," the BBC reported.

-Surveillance footage released by police showed Wood repeatedly driving the car at Watson until he is caught underneath the hood of the car.
+Surveillance footage released by police showed Wood repeatedly driving the car at Watson until he was caught underneath the hood of the car.

 After she got behind the wheel of her car Ford Fiesta, police reported that witnesses said they then heard "shouting, doors slamming, and a car engine revving."
 Surveillance footage shows the car approaching Watson twice until he is dragged underneath the vehicle.